 Under Alternative A, the nine allotments for which applications were received would be available for domestic sheep or goat grazing.
 A total of 3,270 AUMs and 65,710 acres would be authorized for domestic sheep or goat grazing (Table 2.1-1).
 See Figure 2-A.

-New terms and conditions (Appendix B, Table B-1) would be implemented to ensure compliance with applicable guidance and conservation agreements.
+New terms and conditions (Appendix B, Table B-1) would be implemented to ensure compliance with applicable guidance and conservation agreements, such as the CCA and subsequent Final Biological Opinion (USFWS 2014).